petyaracz/Racz2024/Readme.md

 ## Participants

-182 participants completed the matching game in late 2022 and early 2023.
+182 participants completed the matching experiment in late 2022 and early 2023.
 Sample size was pre-set to 7 per unique list (12 lists) or 21 per condition (high / low x typical / reversed x levelling / vowel deletion).
 5participants who matched our exclusion criteria (see below) were excluded.
 Then, we kept data from the first seven participants in each list (excluding an additional 9 participants), resulting in a final